Kristofer Allerfeldt

 Kristofer Allerfeldt is a British historian and farmer.
 He teaches History at the University of Exeter.

+Background

+The Allerfeldt family, originally from Sweden, lived and farmed at Yarner House on Dartmoor.

 Career

 Allerfeldt's research focuses on the history of racism, nationalism and organised crime in the United States, and the creation of modern American society.
 He is an occasional political and cultural commentator for The Independent.

-His published work has explored subjects such as the KKK, the progressive era, and U.S. deportation policy.
+His published work has explored subjects such as the KKK, the Progressive Era, and U.S. deportation policy.

+In 2024, he published the first history of the Ku Klux Klan from ‘its origins in post-Civil War Tennessee to the present day’.